Dr Phillip Horky, AM (Chicago), PhD (Southern California)

 2) Prelude to the Categories is a monograph on the development of categorical speculation regarding existence and ways of describing it in Greece prior to Aristotle (from the Presocratics to the Early Academy).

 3) Project Academy is a partnership of scholars based in Durham and Tϋbingen, with the aim of developing a major initiative in the study of the Platonic tradition.
 At the heart of this project will be a series of critical editions, English and German translations, and commentaries of the fragments (and testimonies) of the members of Plato’s Academy (ca. 380–266 BCE).
 The initial stages of Project Academy will involve four workshops dedicated to exploring the key issues in producing a major set of editions of the members of the Early Academy, over a period of roughly two years (February 2019–December 2020).
-The first workshop, on Speusippus of Athens, will take place 15-16 February 2019 (info here).
+The first workshop, on Speusippus of Athens, took place on 15-16 February 2019 (info here); the second workshop, on Xenocrates of Chalcedon, is scheduled for November 2019 in Tϋbingen.

 4) Aristotle and the Human Good: Selections from Nicomachean Ethics and Eudemian Ethics is a book-length student edition and commentary of some of the most famous and important texts of Aristotle.